melaniehoff/Peer-to-Peer-Folder-Poetry/README.md

 This workshop assumes no coding experience and simultaneously takes the position that everyone who interacts with computers in some way is already a programmer.

 # Homework
-### Creative thinking/writing exercise: Write about the village and home you would like to imagine living in.
+### Write about the village and home you would like to imagine living in.
 This can take the form of a paragraph, a mind map, or a list.
 Bring your writing to class to share with each other tommorrow.
-- **your description does not have to be realistic or physically possible at this moment.
+- **your description does not have to be realistic or even physically probable.
 What would your ideal living environment look like?
 What is your utopia?**
 - **What is your village called?**
 - Consider how you would like to share space with others in your environment.
-In your village, how do you communicate and care for each other?
+ - In your village, how do you communicate and care for each other?
 How are people held?
 - What kinds of public spaces does your city have and how are they accessed?
-- Be as specific as you can.
-What kinds of plants and animals live in your village or in your garden at home?
-What kinds of rooms does your home?
-What objects and feelings do those rooms contain for you?
+- **Be as specific as you can.** What kinds of plants and animals live in your village or in your garden at home?
+What kinds of rooms does your home contain?
+What objects and feelings do these rooms hold for you?
 - Consider the ephemeral aspects of your city as much as the physical aspects.
  - What are the emotional qualities of the spaces in your village?
  - What is the weather like in your village?